alirezarezaeikalat/session-authentication-concepts/readMe/readMe.txt

   we can decode the JWT so payloads can be decoded and read so we should not put any sensitive data in it, and we should use short time for it.

+8. Options for authentication of SPA applications:

+    a. stateless JWT:

+         - user payloads will be embeded into token
+         - token are signed and & base64Url encoded
+              send with Authorization header
+              stored in localstorage / session storage
+         - server retrieves info from token
+         - no users session are stored server side
+         - only revoked tokens are persists
+         - refresh token sent to renew the access token

+    b.
+Stateful JWT:

+          - only user ref (forexample user ID) embeded in token
+          - token is signed and base64Url encoded: sent as an HTTP-only cookie (set cookie-header) sent along with non-Http X-CSRF-TOKEN cookie
+          - server uses ref (ID) in the token to retrieve user from DB
+          - no user session stored on the server
+          - revoked tokens have to be presisted

+    c.
+Sessions:

+          - sessions are presisted server side and linked to user by session ID
+          - session ID is signed and stored in a cookie sent via Set-Cookie header
+                HTTP only, secure, and same site flag scoped to origin with Domain & Path attrs
+          - another cookie can hold CSRF token